rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain, the list goes on and on.
 Developers can have any of these problems after some years of coding.

 To get even worse, these are slow and progressive problems.
-We should take preventive measures as early as possible.
+It talk some years to feel pain and we should take preventive measures as early as possible.

 But lets understand even further.